-The Audit Committee consists of three members: Mr. Zhang Ziyu, Mr. Wang Xinyu and Mr. Li Yang.
+The Audit Committee consists of three independent non-executive Directors: namely Mr. Zhang Ziyu, Mr. Li Yang and Mr. Wang Xinyu.
 The chairman of the Audit Committee is Mr. Zhang Ziyu.

-The primary duties of the Audit Committee are to make recommendations to the Board on the appointment and dismissal of the external auditor, monitor and review the financial statements and information, oversee the financial reporting system, risk management and internal control systems of the Company and perform corporate governance procedures of the Company.
+The Company has established the Audit Committee, the primary duties of which are to make recommendations to our Board on the appointment and dismissal of the external auditor, monitor and review the financial statements and information and oversee the financial reporting system, risk management and internal control systems of the Company.

-During the Reporting Period, the Audit Committee held 2 meetings in total, which reviewed the audited annual results of the Group for the year ended 31 December 2021 and reviewed the unaudited interim results of the Group for the six months ended 30 June 2022, the risk management and internal control system, the effectiveness of the internal audit function, the re-appointment of auditors, continuing connected transactions and other matters of the Group for the year ended 31 December 2021.
+During the Reporting Period, the Audit Committee held 2 meetings in total, which reviewed the audited annual results of the Group for the year ended 31 December 2022 and reviewed the unaudited interim results of the Group for the six months ended 30 June 2023, the risk management and internal control system, the re-appointment of auditors, continuing connected transactions and other matters of the Group for the year ended 31 December 2022.